Project period: 1 December 2012 to 30 November 2015

 Project partners: Stadtwerke Leipzig, Leipzig University and HTWK Leipzig

-As part of the Bavaria and Saxony's "electromobility connects" showcase, the Fraunhofer MOEZ is working on a sub-project on "street-lamp parking" and power supply business models.
-The objective of this sub-project is the methodical development and implementation of an energy supply business model within the context of electromobility.
+As part of Bavaria and Saxony's "electromobility connects" showcase, Fraunhofer MOEZ, as Fraunhofer IMW was then called, worked on a sub-project on "street-lamp parking" and power supply business models.
+The objective of this sub-project was the methodical development and implementation of an energy supply business model within the context of electromobility.

 To be able to serve the sales market resultant from electromobility in a profitable way, the business models of energy supply companies frequently require redevelopment or realignment.
 Applying a suitable methodology to systematic development allows a wide range of influences and requirements to be taken into account during the development of this business model.